-Standard stereo recording sessions include one master audio CD with all takes from the session.
-This uses the live mix that the engineer does during the session.
+Standard stereo recording sessions include all takes from the session delivered in WAV audio file format via digital download.
+This uses the live-mix that the engineer does during the session.
 Further mixing is not possible once the session is complete.
-You may order a final CD of selected musical material or takes of your session for an additional charge.
+You may order a final CD or digital files of selected musical material or takes of your session for an additional charge.

-Multitrack recording sessions include one master audio CD with all takes from the session plus a data DVD with all multitrack audio files in WAV format.
+Multi-track recording sessions include all takes from the session plus all multi-track audio files of each recorded microphone track in WAV audio file format delivered via digital download.
 Further audio mixing is possible once the session is complete.

 It is recommended that you schedule four times the complete length of the musical material you wish to record, thereby allowing for warm-ups, breaks, and multiple takes.
 The first and last 30 minutes of your scheduled session time are needed for set-up and breakdown of studio equipment.
 You must be present, however; the studio will be open and available to you for session warm-up and rehearsal during these times.
 (For example, a two-hour recording session time slot includes one hour of actual recording time; a three-hour recording session time slot includes two hours of actual recording time.)
 You will not be charged for set-up or breakdown time.

-Manhattan School of Music performance hall pianos are maintained with the highest technical standards and are tuned on a regular or daily basis by the Piano Technical Services Department.
+MSM performance hall pianos are maintained with the highest technical standards and are tuned on a regular or daily basis by the Piano Technical Services Department.
+If you require a tuning immediately prior to a recording session, that will incur a fee as determined by MSM’s Piano Technical Services Department.